lakeshorelabs/shocase/README.md

 ## Installation

 App can be run from a system with **node** installed or a standard HTTP server.
+In either case, CORS will **need** to be enabled in order for the app to run on a local machine or domain other than shocase.com.
+Please see note below.

 ##### With Node: